KAIBOKAN!

 15 January 1945:

-Vice Admiral John S. McCain's Task Force 38 launches air strikes at shipping and installations at Hong Kong.
+At 0915, there is an air attack on Hong Kong.
 Over the next two days, all of HI-87's merchants except SARAWAK MARU suffer varying degrees of battle damage.

 5 February 1945: